 Tracheal intubation, positive pressure ventilation and formal chest decompression will effectively treat tension pneumothorax in patients with traumatic cardiac arrest.
 Simple thoracostomy is straightforward and used in several prehospital physician services.
 This consists of a simple incision and rapid dissection into the pleural space in the positive pressure-ventilated patient.83-85 Chest tube insertion is carried out after the resuscitation phase.
 Tube thoracocentesis requires additional equipment, takes longer to perform and creates a closed system that has the potential to re-tension.
 Chest drain tubes may become blocked with lung or blood clots and have the potential to kink.86

-The Association of Ambulance Services Chief Executives (through the Joint Royal Colleges Ambulance Liaison Committee, Ambulance Service UK Clinical Practice Guidelines),3 and the joint statement from the British Medical Association, the Resuscitation Council (UK) and the Royal College of Nursing both provide guidance on decisions concerning starting and stopping CPR.87
+The Association of Ambulance Services Chief Executives (through the Joint Royal Colleges Ambulance Liaison Committee, Ambulance Service UK Clinical Practice Guidelines),3 and the joint statement from the British Medical Association, Resuscitation Council UK and the Royal College of Nursing both provide guidance on decisions concerning starting and stopping CPR.87

 Before starting or during resuscitation, a clinician should decide whether attempted CPR is appropriate for the individual in the current circumstances.